-The 6th and 7th editions take this agenda one step further.
-The need to design our future habitat in terms of a sustainable balance between demographic, ecological and economic concerns, between people, planet and profit, give direction to the program of IABR–2014 and IABR–2016.
+The 6th and 7th editions have taken this agenda one step further.
+The need to design our future habitat in terms of a sustainable balance between demographic, ecological and economic concerns, between people, planet and profit, have given direction to IABR–2014–URBAN BY NATURE and IABR–2016–THE NEXT ECONOMY.

 Now, rather than a goal in itself, the Biennale is a means: an international podium for the transfer of knowledge among designers, among cities, among governments, and among professionals and the general public to bridge the gap between research and action, between imagination and realization.